Joy (singer): 2021–present: Solo debut, return to acting, and rising popularity

 On December 20, 2021, Joy made her return to acting in the JTBC drama The One and Only.
 In 2022, Joy was nominated for the Best Actress Idol Daesang and Best Variety Idol Daesang at the 2022 Brand Customer Loyalty Awards.
 On May 26, 2022, it was announced that Joy would star in KakaoTV's original drama Once Upon a Small Town, which premiered worldwide on Netflix on September 5, 2022, and went on to reach the Netflix Top 10 in 33 countries.
 In June 2023, Joy was nominated for Best Actress, Best New Actress, and the Popular Star Award at the Blue Dragon Series Awards.

 Despite initial reports that she would be departing SM Entertainment, Joy renewed her contract with the company in January 2025, making her the third member of Red Velvet to renew with SM after Seulgi and Irene.
-On July 28, it was announced that Joy would be releasing her first extended play From Joy, with Love, with the lead single "Love Splash!", on August 18.
-Meanwhile, she will hold a fan concert "Unmelting Our Green" in Seoul on October 3.
-On September 30, Joy was cast in the television series One-of-a-Kind Romance.
+On July 28, it was announced that Joy would be releasing her first extended play From Joy, with Love on August 18, with the lead single "Love Splash!".
+On October 3, 2025, Joy held her first fanmeeting "Unmelting Our Green" in Seoul.
+In February 2026, Joy announced her first live concert tour in Asia, Joy Splash, with dates in Taipei, Hong Kong, Bangkok, and Kuala Lumpur.

+In 2025, Joy became a cast member of the entertainment program I Live Alone.
+On September 30, 2025, Joy was cast as the female lead in the television series One-of-a-Kind Romance, set to air in November 2026.
+In August 2026, it was confirmed that Joy would take part as the main voice actress for the Korean release of the animated film Stitch Head.
+Joy stated about her role: "I was charmed by Arabella's courage to open her heart without prejudice and help her friends.
+I worked joyfully to convey warmth and a positive message".